gsauthof/dracut-sshd/README.md

 [NetworkManager][nm].
 It can be launched via the auto-generated `network` service that calls the old sysv init.d script.
-However, the network Dracut module doesn't include neither this service nor the network-scripts configuration.
-With CentOS 7/Fedora 27/28 the default network configuration uses NetworkManager which only uses the `ifcfg-*` files under `/etc/sysconfig/network-scripts`.
+However, the network Dracut module doesn't include neither this service nor the network-scripts configuration (it includes some of the scripts but the ifcfg Dracut module autogenerates the configuration from the kernel commandline).
+With CentOS 7/Fedora 27/28 the default network configuration (in late userspace) uses NetworkManager which only uses the `ifcfg-*` files under `/etc/sysconfig/network-scripts`.

 ## Hardware Alternatives